jessikuh/jcink-advanced-custom-member-list/README.md

 <script src="/memberlist-adv.min.js"></script>
 ```

 You may also use a hosted copy for free.
 The only caveat is that this file will likely receive the latest updates and could break your code.
 You can keep up with any changes by visiting the [changelog](./CHANGELOG.md).
+Any breaking updates (and sometimes small updates) will be shared on my [tumblr with the tag jcink-memberlist-updates](https://jessikuhcodes.tumblr.com/tagged/jcink-memberlist-updates) prior to being updated here.

 ```html
 <script src="https://files.jcink.net/uploads/jessikuh/javascript/memberlist_adv_min.js"></script>